osrf/gazebo_tutorials/inertia/tutorial.md

 ## Mass

 The mass is most easily measured by weighing an object.
-It is a scalar with default units in Gazebo of kilograms (kg).
+It is a scalar with default units in Gazebo-classic of kilograms (kg).
 For a 3D uniform mesh, mass is computed by calculating the geometric volume [length<sup>3</sup>] and multiplying by density [mass / length<sup>3</sup>].